Our Schools Now heads to Southern Utah for public input meeting

 “This income and sales tax hike will hit lower- and middle-class Utahns the hardest at a time when their tax burden has increased substantially in recent years, such as for gas, property, and purchases,” Michael Melendez, director of policy at the libertarian-leaning Libertas Institute, said in a statement following the official launch of the initiative’s campaign in June.

-The public input meeting in St. George will be held Tuesday at 6 p.m., at Legacy Elementary, 280 East 100 South in St. George.
+The public input meeting in St. George will be held Tuesday at 6 p.m., at Legacy Elementary, 280 E. 100 South in St. George.

 Visit the Our Schools Now website for additional meeting locations across the state.